leomccarthy1/arion/README.md

 ## Models

-Basically a couple of stackled LightGBM models.
+Eventually settled on a couple of stackled LightGBM models.

 The first uses a LambdaRank objective function, the output of which is then pushed through a softmax function on a race by race basis.